Oplontis: Excavations of Villa A

 The first of the villas, known as Villa A, was discovered in 1593–1600 during the great construction project by Fontana of the Sarno aqueduct to feed the mills at Torre Annunziata, the same aqueduct that was tunnelled through Pompeii where he also found the first remains, but similarly no attempt was made to explore the ruins in Oplontis.
-This aqueduct still runs through the centre of Villa A. In 1785 the Spanish architect Francesco La Vega explored this area, known as Le Mascatelle, with tunnels and found beautiful objects but soon gave up due to toxic gases.
+This aqueduct still runs through the centre of Villa A. In 1785 the Spanish architect Francesco La Vega explored this area, known as Le Mascatelle, and found beautiful objects and tunnels but soon gave up due to toxic gases.

 In 1839–40 excavations in tunnels were restarted by Michele Rusca using La Vega's publications and he discovered for the first time the extent and quality of the building including two peristyles, mosaics and other decorations.
 He had to stop due to lack of funds.

 From 1880 a series of mills and pasta factories were built in Via Fontanelle in the Oplontis area and ancient Roman walls, marble columns, mosaic pavements, and many fragments from a variety of objects were found in their foundation trenches.
 At the Iennaco pasta factory were found marble basins and lead pipes, two marble statuettes of “exquisite Greek production” one of the goddess Minerva.
 Many mosaics and frescoes were destroyed.
 A spring of mineral water erupted during drilling at a depth of 11m and its water was marketed.

 In 1934, during construction of a private building in Via Fontanelle more finds came to light.
 Remains were found of some opus reticulatum and of a probable cryptoporticus.
-Vincenzo Cuccurullo ordered test trenches to be dug to which brought to light another perimeter wall in opus incertum with light traces of white plaster with traces of a vault.
+Vincenzo Cuccurullo ordered test trenches to be dug to which brought to light another perimeter wall in opus incertum with light traces of white plaster along with reminants of a vault.

 From this time ever more frequent finds came to light as the town expanded and gradually it became clear that there was an important Roman site on the hill of Le Mascatelle.
 The "Friends of Oplontis" committee of volunteers was established in 1962 to promote proper excavation.

 It was only in 1964 that a full-scale excavation was officially approved.
 However, even then it was somewhat chaotic and no official records were kept until 1971 when most of the rooms had already been exposed.
 Valuable information and many frescoes were lost during the period from excavation to final reconstruction.
 Even after 1971, records were not accurate and omitted details and discoveries that rendered proper reconstruction impossible.

 In 1975 the only human skeleton was found at the northern edge of the site, an adult lying on its back 6 m above the floor of the villa who must have been carried by the volcanic flow probably from farther inland.

 Today about 60% of the villa has been exposed.